 There are a small number of situations when a default listing can be removed from your credit report.
 These situations are limited to when the credit provider has made a mistake when listing the default, or the overdue payment happened because of something outside of your control (like a natural disaster or bank error).

 In order to work out whether you can ask for the default to be removed, you should get a copy of your credit report from the credit reporting bodies.
-It’s FREE to get a copy from each credit reporting body once a year, or if you've applied for credit and been refused in the last 90 days.
+It’s FREE to get a copy from each credit reporting body, or if you've applied for credit and been refused in the last 90 days.

 If you think the default listing is incorrect, you can get help to have it removed for FREE.